leolpaz/Tic-Tac-Toe/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ![screenshot](screenshot.png)

 # Tic Tac Toe

-  On this project we created a copy of the tic tac toe game, to be player by 2 players using Ruby, the game follows the standard rules of tic tac toe which are explained in the rules section.
+  In this project we created a copy of the tic tac toe game, to be played by 2 players using Ruby, the game follows the standard rules of tic tac toe which are explained in the rules section.
+Tic Tac Toe is a logical game, represented by one letter "X and O", where they take turns filling the spaces.

 ## Built With